 My writing, I believe, reflects the sweep of my interests and I draw on my capacity for storytelling to produce engaging narratives that go beyond mere rapportage.

 I write on a broad range of subjects spanning people, communities, arts, popular culture with emphasis on gender, social change, empowering journeys, human trafficking, concerns of sex workers, the LGBT community, prevalence of FGM in India, new age educational reforms, small town India, censorship, and impacts of the virtual space.
-I've also had the pleasure of meeting key people from the world of social work, cinema, music, theatre, art and politics and capturing their spirit and style.
+I've also had the pleasure of meetng key people from the world of social work, cinema, music, theatre, art and politics and capturing their spirit.

 Going back to my beginnings, I graduated from Presidency College in Calcutta and completed my Masters in English Literature before spending two years on the console and keeping listeners engaged as a certified radio jockey for All India Radio.
 It was in the summer of 2006 that I moved on to the fast-paced field of journalism as a rookie reporter at The Telegraph where I spent nine years.

 As a features writer I wanted to be a good storyteller and develop best ways to do that where facts and people’s lived existence mattered.
 I'm most proud of stories that have led to decisive action in under-served communities and brought support to persons pushed to the edge, those trying to problem solve or do something for the greater good of people.